Go directly to: switch locations to consider

 Switch locations to consider

-⇓ Another switch that might be easier to adapt for other purposes is the one designed for the MX-5 Retractable Fastback (RF) option; a dedicated 2-way switch with momentary-on contacts, while being pushed up or down.
-It is unknown at this time whether the switch can be added to the air bag message panel assembly, or if the entire assembly would have to be replaced, but either way this option sounds expensive.
+- Another switch that might be easier to adapt for other purposes is the one designed for the MX-5 Retractable Fastback (RF) option; a dedicated 2-way switch with momentary-on contacts, while being pushed up or down. ⇓ It is unknown at this time whether the switch can be added to the air bag message panel assembly, or if the entire assembly would have to be replaced, but either way this option sounds expensive.
+Sergey has an article on adding his own switch to this location here.